Mint-Blockchain/mint-node/README.md

 curl -d '{"id":0,"jsonrpc":"2.0","method":"eth_blockNumber","params":[]}' -H "Content-Type: application/json" http://localhost:8545
 ```

-#### Note
+#### Tips
-1. Some L1 nodes (e.g. Erigon) do not support fetching storage proofs.
-You can work around this by specifying `--l1.trustrpc` when starting op-node (add it in `op-node-entrypoint` and rebuild the docker image with `docker compose build`.)
-Do not do this unless you fully trust the L1 node provider.

-2. You can map a local data directory for `op-geth` by adding a volume mapping to `docker-compose-xxx.yml`:
+1. You can map a local data directory for `op-geth` by adding volume mapping to `docker-compose-xxx.yml`:
 ```
 services:
   geth: # this is Optimism's geth client
-    ...
     volumes:
-      - ./geth-data:/data
+      - /data/node_data:/data
 ```

-3. Default node type is `archive`. you can change it via `op-geth-entrypoint`.
+2. Default node type is `archive`. you can change it via `op-geth-entrypoint`.

 ```
 --gcmode=full